release-it/release-it/README.md

 To print the next version without releasing anything, add the `--release-version` flag.

+To print the changelog without releasing anything, add the `--changelog` flag.

 ## Configuration

 Out of the box, release-it has sane defaults, and [plenty of options](./config/release-it.json) to configure it.
 Most